niksilver/burnup/README.md

 <img src="docs/03-get-filter-result.png">

 Notice that
-story id 15 is missing, and if you look at the original spreadsheet you’ll see that’s because that story was introduced only at a later date.
+story id 15 is missing, and if we look at the original spreadsheet we’ll see that’s because that story was introduced only at a later date.

 To create this,